AI-Commandos/RAGMeUp/README.md

 1. **Integrated Neo4j** as a new component for data retrieval, allowing the framework to utilize graph-based queries.
 2. **Added a new type of dataset and use-case**, demonstrating how a graph structure could enhance retrival insights from the data.
 3. **Implemented a loader** to import a csv file into a Neo4j graph database, creating a graph structure with nodes and relationships based on the dataset.
+4. **Implemented Graph based retrieval** where we create cypher queries by combining schema information and the user question.
+Furthermore, using few shot prompting technique, the LLM will return None when the question can not be relevantly answered using a Cypher query.

+### Implementation Details: Graph-Based Retrieval

+In this project, we extended the default RAG pipeline by integrating Neo4j for graph-based retrieval.
+A new retriever function, `graph_retriever`, was developed to enable querying a Neo4j database using schema-aware Cypher queries.
+This integration enhances the retrieval process by leveraging graph-based relationships and attributes.
+Below are the key aspects of this implementation:

+1. **Neo4j Schema Integration**
+   - Dynamically retrieves the database schema using the `/schema` endpoint.
+   - Formats the schema into a prompt-friendly text representation for the LLM.

+2. **LLM-Driven Query Generation**
+   - Combines schema information and user queries to create schema-aware prompts.
+   - Employs a few-shot learning approach to guide the LLM in generating Cypher queries.

+3. **Query Execution and Data Retrieval**
+   - Executes the LLM-generated Cypher query against the Neo4j database.
+   - Converts query results into LangChain `Document` object, enriched with metadata for downstream processing.

+4. **Fallback Mechanism**
+   - When the LLM determines a query cannot be answered using the schema, it returns `None` to avoid unnecessary computations or invalid results.

+### Why Graph-Based Retrieval?

+Graph-based retrieval systems provide a unique advantage for modeling complex relationships in structured data.
+By integrating Neo4j into the RAG framework, this project achieves:
+- **Improved Data Enrichment**: Query results are enriched with contextual attributes from the graph.
+- **Logical Consistency**: Graph relationships ensure results adhere to defined dependencies.
+- **Enhanced Traceability**: Results are linked to specific nodes and edges in the graph for transparency.

 # Dataset Overview